marceb1296/django_crypto_auth/README.md

 # Response:

-If user is succesfully authenticated, response will return a JSON:
+If user is successfully authenticated, response will return a JSON:

     {
         "token": "token",